 United Airline Partners

-Star Alliance: TAP Portugal, Singapore Airlines, Brussels Airlines, South African Airways, Air Canada, Air India, Air China, ANA, Asiana Airlines, Air New Zealand, Lufthansa, Shenzhen Airlines, Scandinavian Airlines, Avianca (and Avianca Brazil), Egyptair, Swiss, THAI, Turkish Airlines, Austrian, Adria, EVA Air, LOT Polish Airlines, Aegean Airlines, Copa Airlines, Croatia Airlines, and Ethiopian Airlines
+free first checked bag for Star Alliance: TAP Portugal, Singapore Airlines, Brussels Airlines, South African Airways, Air Canada, Air India, Air China, ANA, Asiana Airlines, Air New Zealand, Lufthansa, Shenzhen Airlines, Scandinavian Airlines, Avianca (and Avianca Brazil), Egyptair, Swiss, THAI, Turkish Airlines, Austrian, Adria, EVA Air, LOT Polish Airlines, Aegean Airlines, Copa Airlines, Croatia Airlines, and Ethiopian Airlines